albertwidi/k8s-tutorial/docs/k8s-tutorial/README.md

 ## Disclaimer

 This tutorial is for **beginner** in kubernetes, not for managing kubernetes cluster and its maintenance.
-This all about introduction to container, CI/CD and deploying application to kubernetes.
+This all about introduction to container, basic of kubernetes, CI/CD and deploying application to kubernetes.

 ## Agenda

+### Installing Pre-Requisite

+1. Install `docker`.
+Please look into the tutorial [here](https://github.com/albertwidi/k8s-tutorial/tree/master/docs/k8s-tutorial#install-docker)
+2. Install `minikube`.
+Please look into the tutorial [here](https://github.com/albertwidi/k8s-tutorial/tree/master/docs/k8s-tutorial#installing-minikube)

+### Kubernetes Basic

+1. Namespace
+2. Pod
+3. Deployment
+4. Service
+5. StatefulSet
+6. ReplicaSet
+7. DaemonSet
+8. Job
+9. Endpoint
+10. Ingress

+### CI/CD With Kubernetes

 This kubernetes tutorial is using `minikube` and will cover this following agenda: